 For Quebec incorporation, your first decision is whether to create a corporation with a name or to opt for a numbered corporation.
 The fees are the same, but the Quebec incorporation procedure for creating a numbered corporation is simpler.

-To create and register a numbered company in Quebec, all you have to do is fill out and submit the Articles of Constitution and the Notice Establishing the Address of the Head Office/List of Directors, along with the required fee, to the Registraire des entreprises.
+You will have to fill out and submit several items.
+These include the Articles of Constitution for the business, the Notice Establishing the Address of the Head Office, a List of Directors form, and the required registration fee, to the Registraire des entreprises.

-No Name Research Report is required, as the Registraire des entreprises will assign your new corporation a number that it will use as a legal name.
+You are not required to submit a Name Research Report.
+The Registraire will assign your new corporation a number that it will use as a legal name.
 It will also register your company by filing the appropriate documents and a certificate of incorporation in the enterprise register.
-The company will be sent a copy of the articles and certificate.
+The company will be sent a copy of the articles and certificates.

-To create and register a named corporation in Quebec, you must first prove that your new company name is not being used by any other company in Quebec, as your new company must be incorporated with a unique name.
+The first step in forming a named corporation is to prove that your new company name is not being used by any other company in the province.
+Your new company must be incorporated with a unique name.
 To do this, you must have a name search done and attach the Name Research Report to your Articles of Constitution when you submit them.

-The Registraire des entreprises Quebec offers several different ways to get a Name Research Report done for Quebec incorporation.
-If you like, you can do your own Name Research Report free online.
-Or you can Request a Name Search Report or Reservation online, and the Registraire des entreprises will do it for you.
-(Currently, the regular fee for a Name Research Report is $37.00; the priority fee is $55.50.)
-Or you can fill out the Name Search Report Application form online, print it out, and take it or send it to the Registraire des entreprises.
+The Registraire des entreprises Quebec offers several different ways to get a Name Research Report completed.
+If you like, you can do a free, online Name Research Report or you can Request a Name Search Report or Reservation online.
+In the second option, the Registraire des entreprises will do the research for you.
+You can fill out the Name Search Report Application form online, print it out, and take it or send it to the Registraire des entreprises.

 Once you have your Name Research Report, you are ready to fill out the rest of the documents you will need for Quebec incorporation.
 You will need to submit:

-- The Notice Establishing the Address of the Head Office/List of Directors form.
+- The Notice Establishing the Address of the Head Office—available as a pdf

-In both cases of Quebec incorporation, whether you've registered a numbered or named corporation, you will need to file an Initial Declaration within 60 days following the filing of your articles in the register.
-(This is free within this time period; if you file an Initial Declaration for your new corporation more than 60 days after the registration date, a $73.00 fee is charged.)
+In both numbered and named incorporation, you will need to file an Initial Declaration within 60 days following the filing of your articles in the register.
+There is no charge for this filing within this period.
+Should you wait beyond 60 days a $73 fee is assessed.

 Steps After Quebec Incorporation

-However, most businesses will also have to register with Revenu Quebec (the MRQ), as they will have to deal with GST, QST, make source deductions, and/or file corporate income tax.
+However, most businesses will also have to register with Revenu Quebec (the MRQ), as they will have to deal with Canadian Goods and Services Tax (GST), Quebec Sales Tax (QST), make source deductions, and file corporate income tax.